-One, somewhat frustrating thing about this definition is that it only gives us these maps φ locally.
-However, there are many situations where we'd like to have just one map φ that makes everything on our surface S look like \mathbb{R}^2 , instead of a ton of different little maps for every point in S!
-This motivates the following definition:
+One frustrating thing about this definition is that it only gives us these maps φ locally.
+There are many situations where we'd like to not have to deal with this issue: i.e. instead of having to deal with a bunch of different maps, we'd like say one map1 that makes everything on our surface S look like \mathbb{R}^2 .

 Definition.
-We say that S is a surface parametrized by φ iff there is a path-connected region $R \subset \mathbb{R}^2$ and continuous onto function $\varphi : R \to S$, that's one-to-one except perhaps on the boundary points of R.
+We say that S is a surface parametrized by φ if and only if there is a region $R \subset \mathbb{R}^2$ and associated continuous onto function $\varphi : R \to S$, that's one-to-one except perhaps on the boundary points of R.